-Tag archive for: symposium
+Tag archive for: conference

-The final official event of the Faculty's 800th anniversary celebrations, the Montpellier Academy of Sciences and Letters Symposium will focus on the theme of "Medicine and Humanism."
-This article provides details of the program for this event, which is open to all upon presentation of a health pass.
+As the final official event marking the Faculty’s 800th anniversary, the Symposium of the Montpellier Academy of Sciences and Letters will focus on the theme “Medicine and Humanism.”
+This article provides the program for this event, which is open to everyone upon presentation of a health pass.

-Practical information
+Practical Information

-The conference is free and open to all.
+The conference is free and open to the public.
 Admission is free, subject to availability.
-It will be held in the Rabelais room, 27 boulevard Sarrail in Montpellier (tram 1-2, Comédie stop).
+It will be held in the Rabelais Room at 27 Boulevard Sarrail in Montpellier (Tram 1-2, Comédie stop).

-Conference program
+Conference Program

-The Montpellier Academy of Sciences and Letters is organizing a two-day symposium on the theme of "Medicine and Humanism," approached from multiple angles: historical, ethical, social, and environmental.
+The Montpellier Academy of Sciences and Letters is hosting a two-day symposium on the theme “Medicine and Humanism,” exploring the topic from multiple perspectives: historical, ethical, social, and environmental.

 • Friday, December 3 – morning